 The coronavirus pandemic has upended previous GDP growth forecasts for the next few years and introduced significant uncertainty.
-The FOMC projects that GDP will fall by between 3.0 and 4.0 percent in 2020, with a median estimate of -3.7 percent, and grow by between 4.5 and 6.0 percent in 2021, with a median estimate of 4.0 percent.
-This is a much better outlook than the June forecast when the median growth forecast for 2020 was -6.5 percent.
-These growth rates in 2021 would be the highest annual GDP growth since before the Great Recession and would leave GDP at about what it was in 2019.
+The FOMC projects that GDP will fall by between 3.0 and 4.0 percent in 2020, with a median estimate of -3.7 percent, and grow by between 3.6 and 4.7 percent in 2021, with a median estimate of 4.0 percent.
+This is a much better outlook than the June forecast, when the median growth forecast for 2020 was -6.5 percent.
+These growth rates in 2021 would be the highest annual GDP growth since before the Great Recession and would leave GDP at about what it was at the end of 2019.